Scottish football news: Warnock exit evasion, Shankland deal update, McGinn axe revelation

-Warnock on Aberdeen axe, major Shankland Hearts update, Celtic transfer, McGinn Villa exit revelation, Hibs 'better team for Rangers' - football news
+Warnock evasive on Aberdeen scenario, major Shankland Hearts update, Celtic transfer, McGinn Villa exit revelation, Hibs 'better team for Rangers' - football news

 Warnock avoids exit talk